 ECE 2400 / ENGRD 2140 Computer Systems Programming

 This course aims to provide a strong foundation in the principles, practices, and art of computer systems programming using C and C++, the languages of choice for system-level programmers.
 The course is structured into three parts.
-In the first part, students will learn basic C programming (e.g., functions, conditional statements, and iteration statements; recursion; static typing; pointers; arrays; dynamic allocation); students will then apply then apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; abstract data types such as lists and vectors; abstract data types such as sequences, stacks, queues, sets, and maps; sorting algorithms).
-In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of C++ to explore more advanced algorithms and data structures (e.g., binary search trees, priority queues, hash tables, graphs).
-In the third part, students will explore systems programming in the UNIX environment using POSIX I/O, processes, and threads.
-The course includes hands-on discussion sections and a series of programming assignments for students to apply what they have learned to interesting real-world problems and to gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance evaluation.
+In the first part, students will use C to explore procedural programming (e.g., functions, conditional statements, and iteration statements; recursion; types; pointers; arrays; dynamic allocation); students will then apply then apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; concrete data types such as lists and vectors; abstract data types such as sequences, stacks, queues, sets, and maps; sorting algorithms).
+In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of multi-paradigm C++ to explore more advanced algorithms and data structures (e.g., binary search trees, heaps), tables (e.g., lookup tables, hash tables), and graphs (e.g., depth-first search, breadth-first search, shortest path first, minimum spanning trees).
+The course includes hands-on discussion sections and a series of programming assignments for students to put the principles they have learned into practice.
+Students will gain experience with UNIX software development including command line development tools, distributed version control, unit testing frameworks, continuous integration, debugging tools, and performance evaluation.
 In the final programming assignment, students will work in pairs to design, implement, test, and evaluate a high-performance handwriting recognition system which uses machine learning to automatically classify handwritten letters.

 ECE 5745 Complex Digital ASIC Design